030. Neurobiology of Brain Disorders. (C) Dichter. Freshman Seminar. Living World Sector.

 269. Autonomic Physiology.
 (A) Heerding.
 Prerequisite(s): BIBB 109 or Permission of Instructor.
 Course Syllabus

-This lecture course is designed to introduce the student to the functioning of the autonomic nervous system (ANS), which is critically involved in the maintenance of body homeostasis through regulation of behavior and physiology.
+This course will introduce the student to the functioning of the autonomic nervous system (ANS), which is critically involved in the maintenance of body homeostasis through regulation of behavior and physiology.
 The course will begin with a review the basic anatomy and physiology of the ANS including the sympathetic, parasympathetic and enteric divisions.
 The mechanisms by which the ANS regulates peripheral tissues will be discussed, including reflex and regulatory functions, as will the effect of drugs which modulate ANS activity.
 The role of the ANS in regulating behavior will be addressed in the context of thirst, salt appetite and food intake.

 270. Drugs, Brain and Mind.
 (B) Kane.
 Prerequisite(s): Introductory Biology and Psychology, BIBB 109.
 Course Syllabus

 The course will begin with a review of basic concepts in pharmacology including: routes of drug administration, drug metabolism, the dose response curve, tolerance and sensitization.
 Following a brief overview of cellular foundations of neuropharmacology (cell biology, synaptic and receptor function), the course will focus on various classes of drugs used to treat neuropsychiatric disorders including, among others, depression, schizophrenia and anxiety.
 We will additionally consider mechanisms mediating the mind-altering, addictive and neurotoxic effects of abused drugs.